pablodecm/phd_thesis/src/102_chapter_2.md

-The main reason for building a high-energy proton-proton collider such as the LHC instead of more powerful electron-positron, given the difficulties when computing observables due to being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchroton radiation loss is greaty reduced, so the accelerated to higher energies and more efficiently.
-Another practical advantage of proton collider is that very high collisions rates (i.e. instantaneous luminosities) can be technically achieved, which makes them suitable for the discovery of rare but interesting physical proceses.
+The main reason for building a high-energy proton-proton collider such as the LHC instead of more powerful electron-positron, given the difficulties when computing observables, due to protons being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchroton radiation loss is greaty reduced, so the accelerated to higher energies and more efficiently.
+Another practical advantage of proton colliders is that very high collisions rates (i.e. instantaneous luminosities) can be technically achieved, which makes them suitable for the discovery of rare but interesting physical proceses.
-The LHC and most of its detectors can also be used with to study collisions of nuclei from heavier atoms, such as $\textrm{Pb}$, $\textrm{Au}$ or $\textrm{Xe}$ ions, which have important scientific use cases such as recreating the conditions present in the early universe.
+While the LHC and most of its detectors can also be used with to study collisions of nuclei from heavier atoms, such as $\textrm{Pb}$, $\textrm{Au}$ or $\textrm{Xe}$ ions, which have important scientific use cases such as recreating the conditions present in the early universe, in this work we will be focussing on proton-proton collisions.

-### LHC Injection and Acceleration chain
+### LHC Injection and Acceleration Chain

 In order to achieve beam energies of the TeV order, protons have to follow several stages of synchronised accelerations through a variety subcomponents of the CERN accelerator complex, whose main subcomponents as of 2018 are summarised in Figure [add].
-The purpose of this section is to outline the sequence of steps followed to obtain the high energy proton bunches that are used for high-energy collision in the LHC.
+The purpose of this section is to outline the sequence of steps followed to obtain the high energy proton bunches that are used for high-energy collisions at the LHC.

+![CERN Accerator Complex
+](gfx/102_chapter_2/CERN-accelerator-complex.pdf){
+#fig:CERN_Acc_complex width=70%}

 The process begins with the extractions a low-energy beam of protons by filling a duoplasmatron device